-Knowledge, Attitudes and Perceptions (KAP) Survey of Households Regarding Waste Management in Delhi in; but it should be for the use of just you or your family.
+1.4 Please take a look at this list and tell me which of these items do you have at home?
+It could be owned by you, your family, provided by the employer or it could be available in the house you live in; but it should be for the use of just you or your family.
 We need this information just for survey classification purpose only.
 Circle and then tick items owned/ have at home.
-Add the number of
+Add the number of ticks in the box.